pivotal/docs-tap/install-tanzu-cli.md

 ## <a id='tanzu-cluster-essentials'></a> Install Cluster Essentials for Tanzu

 Cluster Essentials for VMware Tanzu simplifies the process of installing the open-source [Carvel](https://carvel.dev) tools on your cluster.
 It includes a script to download and install supported verions of `kapp-controller` and `secretgen-crontroller` on the targeted cluster.
-Currently, only MacOS and Linux are supported for Cluster Essentials.
+Currently, Cluster Essentials only supports MacOS and Linux.

 If you are using a VMware Tanzu Kubernetes Grid cluster, you do not need to install Cluster Essentials because the contents of Cluster Essentials are already installed on your cluster.